Hackbotics/DringusMingus/README.md

 This repository is going to be a monorepo for firmware, server, and hardware design.

+"Dringus" is a drawing bingus.
+"Mingus" is a moving dringus.

 ## In Collaboration with

 Me (nat)